 The Rockefeller experience is a bit more ‘red carpet’ than the Empire State building – literally – the attendants in the glamorous Art Deco halls send you along the red carpet to the elevators.
-We were whisked up to the 67th and 69th floors where the outdoor terraces are protected by tall transparent panels of glass.
+We whisked up to the 67th and 69th floors where tall transparent panels of glass protect the outdoor terraces.
 They shelter you from the wind but were a bit smudgy and smeary so we carried on up to floor 70.
 Here there is nothing between you and thin air – and an awe-inspiring, uninterrupted view of the very best of NYC.

 We all agreed that Top of the Rock has the edge on the slightly taller Empire State Building Observation deck for the simple reason that you can see the Empire State Building from it.
 And take selfies with it.
 At 7pm on a July evening the light was golden and lovely.

 We’d have loved to stay until sunset (but we were too hungry) or gone up again at night to see the lights of the city.
 This is the one sight that we’d all like to visit again.
 30 Rockefeller Plaza, entry on 50th Street between 5th and 6th Avenue